xdmushui/partner-center-sdk/develop/purchase-azure-reservations.md

-Once you have created your Azure Reserved VM Instance order, you can retrieve the details of an individual order using the order ID, or get a list of orders for a customer.
+Once you have created your Azure reservation order, you can retrieve the details of an individual order using the order ID, or get a list of orders for a customer.
 Note that there is a delay of up to 15 minutes between the time an order is submitted and when it will appear in a list of a customer's orders.​

 -   To get the details of an individual order using the order ID.
 See, [Get an order by ID](get-an-order-by-id.md).

 -   To get a list of orders for a customer using the customer ID.
 See, [Get all of a customer's orders](get-all-of-a-customer-s-orders.md).

--   To get a list of orders for a customer by [billing cycle type](products.md#billingcycletype) allowing you to list Azure Reserved VM Instance orders (one-time charges) and annual or monthly billed orders separately.
+-   To get a list of orders for a customer by [billing cycle type](products.md#billingcycletype) allowing you to list Azure reservation orders (one-time charges) and annual or monthly billed orders separately.
 See, [Get a list of orders by customer and billing cycle type](get-a-list-of-orders-by-customer-and-billing-cycle-type.md).

 ## <span id="Lifecycle_management"></span><span id="lifecycle_management"></span><span id="LIFECYCLE_MANAGEMENT"></span>Lifecycle management

-As part of managing the lifecycle of your Azure Reserved VM Instances in Partner Center, you can retrieve information about your Azure Reserved VM Instance [Entitlements](entitlement.md), and get reservation details using the reservation order ID.
+As part of managing the lifecycle of your Azure reservations in Partner Center, you can retrieve information about your Azure reservation [Entitlements](entitlement.md), and get reservation details using the reservation order ID.
 For examples of how to do this, see [Get entitlements](get-a-collection-of-entitlements.md).   ​

 ## <span id="Invoice_and_reconciliation"></span><span id="invoice_and_reconciliation"></span><span id="INVOICE_AND_RECONCILIATION"></span>Invoice and reconciliation

-The following scenarios show you how to programmatically view your customer's [invoices](invoice.md), and get your account balances and summaries that include one-time charges for Azure Reserved VM Instances.
+The following scenarios show you how to programmatically view your customer's [invoices](invoice.md), and get your account balances and summaries that include one-time charges for Azure reservations.

 **Balance and payment​**
-To get current account balance in your default currency type that is a balance of ​both recurring and one-time (Azure Reserved VM Instance) charges, see
+To get current account balance in your default currency type that is a balance of ​both recurring and one-time (Azure reservation) charges, see
 [Get your current account balance](get-the-reseller-s-current-account-balance.md)

 **Multi-currency balance and payment**​